tribune/cranial-modeling/README.rst

 Installation
 ============
-Please note that pytorch cannot be installed through the normal pip installation and the developer is responsible for installing it, if desired, on their own.
+The basic installation will include any dependencies needed if you are just writing your own models.

-The basic installation will include any dependencies needed to run code from the cranial and cranial.fetchers modules.
-Code from cranial.models may need extra packages installed.
+If you want to use soem of the pre-packaged models in cranial.models, you may need extra packages installed.
 Available extras are:

 bpe-nlp                   Installs numpy in support of bpe and nlp.